serokell/srkwarrior/README.md

 ## Missing features

-* Sending reports to Slack is currently not automated.
+* Sending reports to Slack is currently not implemented.
 This is not urgent because Serokellwarrior is new and one is expected to eyeball reports before sending them to #team-updates channel.
 This feature will be added once report generation is proven to be reliable, though.